 Manuel Enriquez is the first in his family to graduate from a four-year university.
 He attended San Diego State University where he earned bachelor’s degrees in Chicana/o Studies and Sociology, and minored in French.
 He is active in local social justice organizations.

 Paula Hoffman-Villanueva is a retired adult education teacher who taught English language learners.

 Itzel Martinez was an activist at her high school and helped win approval of a recruiting policy in San Diego Unified.
-She graduated from Mesa Community College, and is planning to transfer to a four-year university.
+She graduated from Mesa Community College, and recently graduated from UC Davis.